develprr/metamatic-router-demo/README.md

-# A Metamatic Language App
+# A Metamatic Router Demo
 A demo app for showcasing the Metamatic framework and testing Metamatic in different real use cases.

 ### Introduction